-This article is part of the Meeting the Needs Series that is designed to help chamber professionals meet the individual needs of certain market segments.
+This article on family-owned businesses is part of the Meeting the Needs Series that is designed to help chamber professionals meet the individual needs of certain market segments.
 See the footer of this article for a list of posts in this series.

 How many family-owned and/or operated businesses do you have as members of the chamber?
 It’s likely you don’t categorize a family business any differently in your chamber of commerce than you do all of your small businesses.
 But they have distinct needs that you must address and help with in order to successfully reach them.

 When it comes to a family business, they (also) likely don’t even see themselves as unique from other small businesses other than that they lead their marketing with the fact that they are carrying on a family dream.
 They’ll often use the word family in the sales process and many of them will cite that as a differentiating factor.
 However, they often fail to see how being a family business not only sets them apart in marketing but also means they have slightly different needs.

 What Is a Family-Owned Business?

 When we’re referring to a family-owned business, we mean any business where two or more owning partners are related.
 They could be siblings, parents and children, cousins or any other familial relationship.
 Family members may run the family business or they may employ non-family members to handle the day-to-day operations.
 For instance, two sisters may open a business or buy a franchise and then staff it with unrelated employees.

 There are also family-owned businesses that have become large-scale operations like Walmart, that is now publicly traded.
 These businesses have their own set of needs that the chamber can address.

 This article is designed for meeting the needs of the small family-owned and -operated businesses in your town.
 Franchises, investment-only business owners, and publicly-owned companies have additional needs that will not be covered in this article.

 What Does the Small Family-Owned Business Need Most?